weaviate/weaviate-io/developers/weaviate/starter-guides/managing-resources.md

 ### Best Practices

 - Start with the dynamic [index type](#vector-index-types) for new collections.
-This is particularly useful for multi-tenancy collections, as it allows each tenant to use the most appropriate index type.
+This is particularly useful for multi-tenant collections, as it allows each tenant to use the most appropriate index type.
 - Use [vector compression](#vector-compression) techniques to optimize storage and query performance, especially for large collections or tenants.
 - Conduct thorough testing when changing index types or compression methods to ensure performance meets your requirements.